cronkitedata/dj/docs/_weeks/week021.md

 * "[Demystifying Data Journalism](https://www.youtube.com/watch?v=P_nj0r_A0co)," Mashable Media Summit with Susan McGregor and Sarah Cohen, December 2012.

 ### Tutorials
 * Look through the [filter and sort tutorial]({{site.cdocs}}/excel/xlguides/xl-filtersort) and read the accompanying story "[Police Chiefs, Looking to Diversify Forces, Face Structural Hurdles](https://www.nytimes.com/2015/11/08/us/politics/police-chiefs-looking-to-diversify-forces-face-structural-hurdles.html)," Matt Apuzzo and Sarah Cohen, Nov.
 2015, The New York Times.
-We'll go through sorting and filtering in class.
-(If you really want it, here is a [copy of an early version of the spreadsheet]({{site.cdocs}}/assets/data/xlexamples/lemas2012_proportions.xlsx) we used to get to this story -- don't feel obliged to look at it.)
+(If you really want it, here is a [an early version of the spreadsheet]({{site.cdocs}}/assets/data/xlexamples/lemas2012_proportions.xlsx) we used to get to this story -- don't feel obliged to look at it.)